FredHutch/tfcb_2022/homeworks/homework01/README.md

 # Homework 1

 This homework will assess your ability to use GitHub, organize projects, and apply tidy data principles, and represents content covered in lectures 1 and 2.
+Fill this README.md document with your answers below and upload this file to Canvas.

 ## Problem 1